alibaba/open-simulator/README.md

 ## Introduction

-Open-simulator is **a cluster simulation component** serving to kubernetes cluster deployment.
-The core of open-simulator is that simulates the ability of **Kube-Controller-Manager** component to generate pod instances originating from [workload](https://kubernetes.io/zh/docs/concepts/workloads/) resources and the scheduling ability of **Kube-Scheduler** component to schedule pod based on scheduling policy to achieve the effect of simulating deployment in a real scenario.
-Eventually，users, quickly and clearly, can get a reasonable deployment plan or make it at your discretion according to the deployment
+Open-simulator is a **cluster simulator** for Kubernetes.
+With the simulation capability of Open-Simulator, users can create a fake Kubernetes cluster and deploy [workloads](https://kubernetes.io/zh/docs/concepts/workloads/) on it.
+Open-Simulator will simulate the [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) to create pods for the workloads, and simulate the [kube-scheduler](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-scheduler/) to assign pods to the appropriate nodes.

 ## Use Case

-Open-simulator hopes to solve the thorny **capacity planning** problem in kubernetes:

-- Calculate cluster size: calculate **the minimum number of nodes** on the condition of deploying successfully specific application according to the available machine specifications (such as CPU cores, memory and disks) and the files (a series of workloads config containing the specified number of duplicates, affinity policies and resource requests) to deploy your application;
+Open-Simulator intends to reduce the labor costs in the delivery phase and operation and maintenance costs after the delivery phase, improve the overall utilization of cluster resources by solving the following thorny problems in Kubernetes:

+- **Capacity Planning**: according to the existing server specifications (including the number of CPU cores, size of memory, capacity of disk, etc) and application workloads files (including the replicas, affinity rules, resource requirements, etc), calculate the minimum number of nodes required to install the cluster and its applications successfully.
-- Simulate application deployment：in the running kubernetes cluster, simulate whether application can be successfully deployed.
-If the cluster size does not meet the deployment requirements, **a minimum cluster expansion proposal** is given to solve the All-or-Nothing problem of scheduling application;
+- **Simulating Deploying Applications**: in the running kubernetes cluster, determine whether the applications can be deployed successfully at one time by simulating deploying applications in the fake mirror cluster.
+If the cluster size does not meet the resource requirements of applications, a minimum cluster expansion proposal is given to solve the All-or-Nothing problem of deploying applications;
-- Offline idle node：in the running kubernetes cluster, filter and **offline the idle nodes** based on the custom rules.

-Through reasonable **capacity planning**, users can reduce labor costs in the delivery phase and operation and maintenance costs after the delivery phase, and improve the overall utilization of cluster resources。
+- **Pods Migration**: in the running Kubernetes cluster, pods can be migrated between nodes according to the migration policy(such as scaling down cluster, defragmentation, etc).

-## ✅ Character
+## ✅ Feature

-- [x] Support to create kubernetes clusters of any size you want
+- [x] Support to create fake kubernetes clusters of any size you want
 - [x] Support to deploy various workloads, including as follows:
   - [x] Deployment
   - [x] StatefulSet
   - [x] Daemonset
+  - [x] ReplicaSet
   - [x] Job
   - [x] CronJob
   - [x] Pod
-- [x] Support to simulate Kube-Scheduler scheduling and reports the topology results of application deployment
+- [x] Support to simulate Kube-Scheduler and report the topology results of applications deployment
-- [x] Support the automatic addition of nodes to deploy successfully applications
+- [x] Support the automatic addition of fake nodes to deploy applications successfully
-- [x] Support storage scheduling of [Open-Local](https://github.com/alibaba/open-local)
+- [x] Support to simulate storage scheduling of [Open-Local](https://github.com/alibaba/open-local)
 - [x] Support helm chart
-- [x] Support setting the average resource utilization
+- [x] Support setting the average resource utilization during capacity planning
-- [x] Support the custom sequence of deployment for multiple applications
+- [x] Support the custom deployment order of multiple applications
-- [ ] CR resource
+- [ ] Support Custom Resource
-- [ ] PV/PVC in the community
+- [ ] Topology-Aware Volume Scheduling
-- [ ] Offline idle node
+- [ ] Pods Migration

 ## 🚀 Quick start